 Overview of the Leadership Residency

-The Generation Teach Leadership Residency is a multi-month, national leadership development experience for anti-racist educators.
-We have an explicit commitment to ending racial injustice and inequity in education.
-In every Residency session, we develop skills and practice scenarios to co-create loving cultures where students, teachers, and leaders learn, grow, and develop.
+The Generation Teach Leadership Residency is a multi-month, national leadership development experience.
+In every Residency session, we develop skills and practice scenarios to co-create loving communities where students, teachers, and leaders learn, grow, and develop.

 During the Residency, you will grow your skills in: